 Having good balance is essential in life, for many reasons.
 Lunges are an excellent way to increase your stability and coordination skills.

+The second benefit of doing lunges is increased hip mobility.
 Our general hip mobility has suffered as a result of our modern-day lifestyles.
 We now spend a lot of time sitting for extended periods.
-Lunges are a great way to increase your hip mobility.
-This is due to the movement and stretch they demand from the hip flexors.
+Lunges are a great way to increase your hip mobility due to the movement and stretch they demand from the hip flexors.

+The third benefit of lunge exercises is that they boost weight loss.
 Lunges target some of the largest muscles in our body.
 These muscles need a lot of energy to function, and as a result, burn a lot of calories!
-Our quads, glutes and hamstrings generate a lot of output, and all three get hit by this exercise.
+Our quads, glutes, and hamstrings generate a lot of output, and all three get hit by this exercise.

+The fourth benefit of lunges is improved core stability.
 Core stability refers to our ability to control and maintain our spinal and pelvic positioning.
-Stability comes into play throughout movement.
+Stability comes into play throughout the lunge movement.
 The lunge demands balance.
-This, in turn demands core engagement to help keep our torso upright during the exercise.
+This, in turn, demands core engagement to help keep our torso upright during the exercise.

 Lunges are very effective in developing core strength and stability.
 They are a quicker way to abs than crunches will ever be!

-This exercise is great for tightening up the muscles in the legs and buttocks.
-The right combination of weight, repetitions and calorie intake will help you gain lean mass through the legs.
+The fifth benefit of lunges is lower body shaping and tonight.
+Lunges are a beneficial exercise if you want to tone or develop your glutes, quads, and hamstrings.
+Lung exercises tighten up the muscles in the legs and buttocks.
+The right combination of weight, repetitions, and calorie intake will help you gain lean mass through the legs.

 Lunges are a favorite amongst bodybuilders and bikini babes, alike!

-This exercise has many variations, each of which you can load many ways.
+The sixth benefit of doing a lunge is a strengthened lower body.
+Lunges are often performed with lower body strengthening in mind due to the emphasized muscle groups.
+The exercise has many variations, each of which you can load in many ways.
 For example, barbell static lunges, dumbbell walking lunges, and Bulgarian lunges (split squat).
 Lunges can be done with heavy weight for fewer repetitions to gain lower body strength.

 As the added weight can be in the form of dumbbells by your sides or a kettlebell in one hand, you need not load weight on your back or overhead.
 This allows people with specific back injuries to perform this exercise with minimal risk.